Introduction to Workplace Exposure Limits (WELs)

-Workplace exposure limits (WELs) are legal standards that set maximum permissible concentrations of hazardous substances in the air that workers can be exposed to during their workday.
-These limits are crucial for protecting the health and safety of employees.
+Workplace Exposure Limits (WELs) are legal standards set to control the maximum concentration of hazardous substances in the air that workers can be exposed to during their workday.
+These limits are essential to protect employees from the potential health risks associated with exposure to harmful substances in the workplace.

 Resources for further information